support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Pope Gregory in Rome Seeing Blonde Slaves by James William Edmund Doyle.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 italy · female · people · male · child · children · girl · girls · religious · country · rome · lazio · religion · color · colour · christianity · hair · illustration · location · catholic · catholicism · century · roman catholic · blonde · artefact · artifact · slavery · slave · publication · 19th century · pope · roman catholicism · nineteenth century · cm dixon · 6th century · object · edmund · james william edmund doyle · james doyle · evans · dixon · doyle · james william edmund · cm dixon · mike dixon · chronicle of england · edmund evans · pope gregory i · pope gregory · CM Dixon/Heritage Images